-Friends, family members and acquaintances are all inquisitive of my travels.
-People are interested in this travelling solo phenomenon because it’s such a different topic and a rare thing to think about.
+Friends, family members, and acquaintances are all inquisitive about my travels.
+People are interested in this travelling solo phenomenon because it’s a different topic and a rare thing to consider.
 Who would usually think about travelling on their own?
 I know I didn’t.
 It didn’t even cross my mind at all that is something I can do and should do.

 Nervous for my first solo trip

 A good friend of mine moved to London for work for a couple of years.
-While I was happy for him for his new opportunity, I was also quite ecstatic about the potential for myself to travel.
-I was tired of waiting around for someone to go with me, so I decided to go on my own.
+While I was happy for him for his new opportunity, I was ecstatic about my potential to travel.
+I was tired of waiting for someone to go with me, so I decided to go alone.
 Life was passing me by, and I didn’t want to wait any longer.

-Right away I knew I wanted to make my first solo trip as easy as possible while visiting all the major sites I’ve wanted to see.
+Right away, I knew I wanted to make my first solo trip as easy as possible while visiting all the major sites I wanted to see.
 If I said I wasn’t nervous, I would be lying.
 My biggest fear at the time was not being able to handle unknown situations and manage my way around a foreign land.
-So the planner in me planned the trip as much as I can.
-The planning was extensive with the colour coordinated spreadsheet, flight information, a list of the main attractions, and almost anything I can fit in a formatted document.
+So the planner in me planned the trip as much as I could.
+The planning was extensive, with the colour-coordinated spreadsheet, flight information, a list of the main attractions, and almost anything I could fit in a formatted document.
 All accommodations were researched and booked before departure.
 It was a lot of work!
 But I knew the work would make me feel prepared for the trip.
 At least I got the majority of the items covered; I should be able to handle the rest.

 To say my first solo trip was fantastic is a complete understatement.
 It was more than amazing, more than anything I can imagine.
 There were no words to describe how I felt at the time except that I felt ecstatic, accomplished, and rejuvenated.
-I had all these positive emotions because I felt such a sense of accomplishment and that turned my dreams into reality.
+I had all these positive emotions because I felt such a sense of accomplishment, which turned my dreams into reality.

 For me, it is all about the challenges involving solo travelling.
-It is like solving a puzzle – with each piece that fits into place, the more accomplished I feel.
+It is like solving a puzzle – with each piece that fits into place, I feel more accomplished.
 I enjoy the challenges that come with this territory and overcoming them.
 There is such a rush when you overcome something tough.
-And by overcoming something that you didn’t even think you can, you feel more confident in everything that you do.
+And by overcoming something you didn’t even think you could, you feel more confident in everything you do.
 With every bit of success along the way, I became more confident as a traveller and as a woman.

-My worries about the unknown subsided as I became more confident through my experiences.
+My worries about the unknown subsided as my experiences made me more confident.
 In fact, I made friends with it.
-I enjoy tackling the unknown because those are the type of opportunities you can push yourself and see how you handle specific situations.
+I enjoy tackling the unknown because those are the types of opportunities you can push yourself and see how you handle specific situations.
 I feel it is all a matter of perspective.
 Turning a negative into a positive can change your view on many things.

 Travelling solo: the best feeling in the world